BAM-PFA/guerrillatv/_pages/interviews.md

   </div>
   <div class="col-md-8 col-xl-6 text-right">
     <h2>Hudson Marquez</h2>
     <p>Alongside TVTV, Hudson Marquez and the rest of the Ant Farm continued making conceptual-architectual art.
-Marquez has remained an active video artist and painter, currently based in Los Angeles.</p>
+Marquez has remained an active video artist and painter.
+He is currently based in Los Angeles.</p>
   </div>
 </div>